Please reach out to jdslabs.com/support for bulk orders. Thank you!

 Solution: In Windows 10/11, open the Sound Control Panel.
 Right click on your DAC and choose Properties --> Advanced and uncheck "Enable audio enhancements".
 This checkbox should be unavailable when using optional XMOS drivers.

-• Dropouts, crackles, or glitches while gaming under Windows 11 via USB
+• No audio, dropouts, crackles, or glitches under Windows 11 via USB

-Some USB DAC owners have noticed audible glitches while gaming under Windows 11.
+Some USB DAC and interface owners have noticed audible glitches under Windows 11.
 This behavior is caused by system timing disruptions (elevated DPC latency) or limited USB bandwidth.
 For minor glitches, the following may help:

 • In Control Panel, set Power Options to "High performance"

-• Set your DAC to 24/48 kHz in Windows’ Sound Control Panel.
-Game audio is typically recorded at 48k, and lower sampling rates consume less bandwidth.
+• Try setting your DAC to 24/48 kHz in Windows’ Sound Control Panel.
+Lower sampling rates consume less bandwidth.

 • Try UAC1 Mode to reduce USB audio bandwidth from 480 mpbs to 12 mpbs: